regen-network/regen-ledger/x/group/README.md

 ## Executing Proposals

-Proposals will not be automatically executed by the chain in this current design, but rather a user must submit a `MsgExec` transaction to attempt to execute the proposal based on the current votes and decision policy.
+Proposals will not be automatically executed by the chain in this current design, but rather a user must submit a `MsgExecRequest` transaction to attempt to execute the proposal based on the current votes and decision policy.
 A future upgrade could automate this propose and have the group account (or a fee granter) pay.